-London’s planning system is made up of several layers
+London’s planning system is made up of several layers of planning policies:

 - the Local Plans of the London Boroughs, and the Local Plans of the two Mayoral Development Corporations (the OPDC and the London Legacy Development Corporation).